Thoyaj25/github-actions/README.md

 ## Day3: Setting Up a Self-Hosted Runner for GitHub Actions

 1. What is a self-hosted runner, and why use one?
 2. Step-by-step guide to configure and run workflows on it.

+## Day4: Ansible Lint Integration

+1. Automate linting for Ansible playbooks.
+2. Show how to set up ansible-lint in workflows and resolve issues.